 Slovenia - Industry

-On a month-on-month basis, industrial output fell 1.6% in June after declining 0.9% in May.
-Meanwhile, average annual growth in industrial production dropped to 3.0% in June from 3.5% in May.
+On a month-on-month basis, industrial output fell 2.0% in August, contrasting a 2.6% expansion in July.
+The fall was also the most marked year-to-date.
+Meanwhile, average annual growth in industrial production slid to 2.5% in August from 2.9% in July.

-FocusEconomics Consensus Forecast panelists expect industrial production to grow 4.2% in 2019, which is up 0.2 percentage points from last month’s forecast.
-For 2020, the panel projects industrial output growth will weaken to 3.4%.
+FocusEconomics Consensus Forecast panelists expect industrial production to grow 3.3% in 2020, which is down 0.1 percentage points from last month’s forecast.
+For 2021, the panel projects industrial output growth will rise to 3.8% in 2021.

 Slovenia - Industry Data